-When, on a moon-clear night, on top of the dike at Lauwersmeer (lake Lauwers), you look out over the water, you just might see in the distance the spire of the former city of Esonstad above the water.
+When, on a moon-clear night, on top of the dyke at Lake Lauwersmeer, you look out over the water, you just might see in the distance the spire of the former city of Esonstad above the water.
 A drowned city, also written as Ezonstad, and in the early-seventeenth century known as Esonstadium.
-Modern hamlet Ezumazijl and neighbourhood Iezumbuorren remind of the name of this lost city.
+The modern hamlet of Ezumazijl and the neighbourhood of Iezumbuorren remind of the name of this lost and splendid city, called Iesum in the Mid-Frisian language.

-Esonstad was located at the shores of Lauwers Bay, today called Lauwersmeer.
-It is the river Lauwers where the Milky Way galaxy begins and which shows you the way to Santiago de Compostela in Galicia.
-A glow of stars that starts at the ‘Sea of the Frisians’, as the Wadden Sea was named in the Middle Ages.
+Esonstad was located on the shores of the Lauwers bight, today called Lake Lauwersmeer.
+It is the River Lauwers, that flows out in the Wadden Sea, where the Milky Way galaxy begins and which shows you the way to Santiago de Compostela in Galicia.
+A glow of stars that starts at the 'Sea of the Frisians', as the Wadden Sea was named in the Early Middle Ages.
 Leading you via Gaul, Aquitaine, Gascony, Bask Country, Navarre, and Spain to Galicia where Saint James is buried.
-All this, according to none other than Charlemagne (Carolus Magnus, Karl der Große, Karel de Grutte, Karel de Grote) himself.
-In a vision, the Angel of Saint James appeared at Charlemagne and explained to him all this.
-This story about Charlemagne is documented by the Welshman Wizo Flandrensis in the year 1159.
+All this, according to none other than Charlemagne himself.
+In a vision, the Angel of Saint James appeared at Charlemagne and explained to him all this (Lasance 2012, Nijdam 2012).

-Also, besides being the true start of the Camino de Santiago, the mouth of the river Lauwers was in the year 1217 also the starting point of a large crusade fleet of Frisians departing for the Holy Land to fight (Jansen & Janse 1911).
+Besides being the true start of the Camino de Santiago, the mouth of the River Lauwers was in the year 1217 also the starting point of a large crusade fleet of Frisians departing for the Holy Land to fight (Jansen & Janse 1911).
 If interested in the Frisian share in the crusades, check our post Terrorist Fighters from the Wadden Sea.

-Legend has it that the city of Esonstad was built as a trading post in the year 335, or 339, by the Frisian hertoga ‘duke’ Odilbaldus I, who himself was seated in the city of Stavoren in the southwest of modern province Friesland.
+Legend has it that the city of Esonstad was built as a trading post in the year 335, or 339 by the Frisian hertoga 'duke' Odilbaldus I, who himself was seated in the city of Stavoren in the southwest of the modern province of Friesland.
 Back then, Esonstad was known as Waarden, also written as Waerden or Warden, and it must have been a thriving trading place.
-Legendary city Esonstad was also a garrison place with a watch and troops to protect Frisia against invasions of the heathen Normans.
+Legendary Esonstad was also a garrison place with a watch and troops to protect Frisia against raids of the heathen Norsemen.

 In the year 357, the city burned down.
 Twenty years later, in 377, hertoga Udolphus Haron rebuilt the city.
 From then on the city is known as Esonstad, or as Mararmanos.
 According to others, Esonstad was not rebuilt until 834.
 This would have been done by chieftain Hayo Cango also known as Cammingha.
 Cango also had his castle built there which he named, of course, after himself: Camminghastate ‘Cammingha Burgh’.

-Esonstad suffered a lot from the raids of the Normans and the wild sea.
-This was for example the case in the year 797, when Vikings invaded and plundered these areas via the river Lauwers.
+Esonstad suffered a lot from the raids of the Norsemen and the incusrions of the wild sea.
+This was for example the case in the year 797, when Vikings invaded and plundered these areas via the River Lauwers.
 As revenge, the Frisian cities of Dokkum, Stavoren and Esonstad are said to have sent out a fleet which returned from the north with rich booty raided from the Danes.

-According to the monk and Welshmen Wizo Flandrenis, who traveled in 1159 through Frisia, it was around the year 800 that two big whales washed up at the shores near Esonstad during a great flood.
-One whale had the size of twelve metres, and the other whale was almost nine metres long.
-It is since then, that the people of Esonstad are whale hunters.
-And, indeed, even during the second half of the twentieth century, many young men from the northeast of province Friesland embarked on whaling ships (Breteler 2018).
-Read our post Happy Hunting Ground in the Arctic to understand the very long-standing tradition of the different Frisian lands when it comes to commercial, Arctic whale hunting.
+According to the monk and Welshman Wizo Flandrensis, who travelled in 1159 through Frisia, it was around the year 800 that two big whales washed up on the shores near Esonstad during a great flood.
+One whale measured twelve meters in length, and the other whale was almost nine meters long.
+Since then, the people of Esonstad have been whale hunters.
+Even during the second half of the twentieth century, many young men from the northeast of the province of Friesland embarked on whaling ships (Breteler 2018).
+Read our post Happy Hunting Ground in the Arctic to understand the very long-standing tradition of the different Frisian lands when it comes to commercial Arctic whale hunting.

-In the year 806, or 803, Esonstad aslo fell prey to the Saint Thomas flood.
-In total five hundred people drowned, thirty-five houses were destroyed, and all the grain for the winter was lost.
-Maybe this must have been the historical Christmas Flood of December 26, 838, because this flood is the oldest documented flood of Frisia (check also the site of the Watersnood Museum).
-The Christmas Flood of 838 was documented by the contemporary Galindo from Spain, who later became known as Prudentius, and who was bishop of Troyes in central France.
+In the year 806, or 803, Esonstad also fell prey to the Saint Thomas Flood.
+In total, five hundred people drowned, thirty-five houses drifted into the sea and were destroyed.
+In addition, all the grain for the winter was lost.
+Maybe this must have been the historic Christmas Flood of December 26, 838, because this flood is the oldest documented flood of Frisia (check also the site of the Watersnood Museum).
+The Christmas Flood of 838 was documented by the contemporary Galindo from Spain, who later became known as Prudentius, and who was the bishop of Troyes in central France.
 He wrote that almost the whole of Frisia, the area along the Dutch coastline, was inundated with much destruction.
 The great flood is also recorded in the ninth-century Annals of Xanten, an abbey in Germany.
-According to legend, a piece of land containing thirty-five houses of Esonstad drifted into the sea.

 Around the year 860 potestaat, i.e. magistrate ruler, Ugo (or Igo) Galema deployed a strong garrison at Esonstad.
 At his farewell he must have said to his soldiers: